NC Children with Complex Need Ask the Expert Series 2025

 All training sessions will occur in 2 parts for a total of 3.5 hours

 Modality: This is a two-part training consisting of a 2 hour long instruction, followed by a 1.5 hour long Q&A portion at a later date.
-Both parts will be conducted virtually via Zoom
+Both parts will be conducted virtually via Big Blue Button

 Registration: This training is free to attend but pre-registration is required.
 Registrants will be required to submit at least one question at the time of registration to ask the expert during the Q&A portion of the training.
 Questions will be reviewed and approved before the training.
 The training is funded by the NC Department of Health and Human Services, Division of Mental Health, Developmental Disabilities, and Substance Use Services, as a project of the Children with Complex Needs statewide administration.
 The capacity for each training will be set at 80.